 Blanchet Catholic School uses a variety of processes to help parents track the progress of their students.
 The school calculates progress grades for all students every six weeks.
-These updates are available online.
+Progress Reports will be emailed out to parents.
+Grades and assignments are available online through RenWeb's Parent Portal.
 Additional tracking may be done for individual students as necessary.